chancezhang1275/chancezhang1275/repo-planning.md

-I am currently working on constructing a tiny CNN framework (toy level), which could be found on my GitHub repository soon or later.
+I am currently working on constructing a tiny CNN framework (toy), which could be found on my GitHub repository soon or later.